FontysVenlo/prj4e-repository-group_e02/documentation/circuit.md

 # Electrical Circuit

-This document holds the circuit layout with previous versions and used pins documentation.
+This document holds the circuit layout with version history and used microcontroller pins documentation.

 - [Current Version](#current-circuit-diagram)
 - [Version history](#version-history)